-Visiting the South of France in the fall has some benefits but also some major drawbacks.
-It sees fewer tourists and cooler weather like most places in Europe in the fall, but in the South of France, those aren’t necessarily positives.
+The South of France in the fall sees fewer tourists and cooler weather like most places in Europe in the fall.
+But in the South of France, those aren’t necessarily positives…

-At the end of the day, whether you should visit the South of France in fall depends on a few factors.
-For one, where and when you’re travelling (the South of France is quite large!), but also what kind of vacation you want.
+Whether you should visit the South of France in the fall depends on a few factors.
+For one, where and when you’re travelling can make a huge difference!

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!

-These tips and realities about the South of France in the fall is based on my experience living and travelling through the South of France in November.
+These tips and realities about the South of France in the fall is based on my experience living in Provence in November.

 We loved it, but at the same time ran into a few issues that we hadn’t thought about before.